DC Power Flow

 Generator Active Power Output

-Finally, we can compute the active power output of a particular generator using the function:
+Finally, to compute the active power output of a particular generator, use:

 julia> active = generatorPower(analysis; label = "Generator 1")0.15000000000000002